Dimension-free Maximal Inequalities for Spherical Means in the Hypercube: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Michael Lacey for bringing this problem to his attention, Alexander Bufetov for helpful conversations, Igor Pak and Ryan O'Donnell for their encouragement, and his advisor, Terence Tao, for his continued support.
-Finally, the author would like to thank Jordan Greenblatt for many helpful conversations and careful editing.
+Finally, the author wishes to thank the anonymous referee for his great input in correcting a significant error in a previous draft, and for all his effort in helping to improve this paper.